-In our cohort of patients who were admitted to Manitoba ICUs for FG, we found that baseline factors such as age, gender, CCI, surgical intervention (colostomy and scrotal debridement),
+In our cohort of patients who were admitted to Manitoba ICUs for FG, we found that baseline factors such as age, gender, CCI, surgical intervention (colostomy and scrotal debridement), LOS, re-admission, or rurality were predictive of mortality.
+Moreover, there was also no difference in the need for a colostomy, scrotal debridement or LOS - factors indicating potential severity of infection on initial presentation.
+However, this should be understood also in the context of the number of patients involved.
+Although there was no statistical difference, 8/66 (12.1%) patients who survived received colostomy vs. 0/13 (0%) in the group that died.
+When looking at scrotal re-debridement, 15/66 (22.7%) patients who survived underwent this procedure vs. only 1/13 (7.7%) of patients who died.
+Our results seem to indicate that more aggressive surgical management, despite what has been previously reported,8 may be helpful in improving mortality rates rather than the theory that extensive surgical intervention is secondary to worse clinical presentation, thereby leading to poorer mortality outcomes.
+While a larger number of cases are needed to make any conclusive statements, Chen et al supports this theory, showing that patients receiving a primary diverting colostomy had lower mortality rates than those receiving a secondary diverting colostomy (16.7% vs. 40%, respectively).
+The Another possibility is that diverting colostomy was recommended more often for cases thought to have a better postoperative prognosis; patients who had a more severe clinical presentation may have been placed on a palliative course of care and therefore did not undergo scrotal re-debridement despite qualifying for it clinically.

-LOS, readmission nor rurality were predictive of mortality.
-Moreover, there was also no difference in the need for a colostomy, scrotal debridement or length of stay - which are factors indicating potential severity of infection on initial presentation.
-This however should be understood also in the context of the number of patients involved.
-Although there was no statistical difference, 8/66 (12.1%) patients who survived received colostomy vs 0/13 (0%) in the group that died.
-When looking at scrotal re-debridement, 15/66 (22.7%) patients who survived underwent this procedure versus only 1/13 (7.7%) of patients who died.
-This is interesting as in those patients who received more intensive surgical management, Korkut et al, reported mortality amongst patients was increased.
-The results of our data may reflect the need for larger number of cases for us to infer any conclusive statement, or it may indicate that more aggressive surgical management, despite what is previously reported, may be helpful in improving mortality rates rather than the theory that extensive surgical intervention is secondary to worse clinical presentation thereby leading to poorer mortality outcomes.
-Chen et al, supports this theory showing that patients receiving a primary diverting colostomy had mortality rates of 16.7% vs patients who received a secondary diverting colostomy having mortality rates of 40%.
-Another possibility is that this procedure was recommended more for cases who were thought to have a better post-operative prognosis, and patients who had a more severe clinical presentation may have been placed on a palliative course of care and therefore did not undergo scrotal redebridement despite qualifying for it clinically.
-Co-morbidities as a significant risk factor for poor FG outcomes have also been well described in the literature, with rural populations often suffering a greater health burden than their urban counterparts.
-Although no specific studies have looked at our population diagnosed with FG, our findings, despite a small number of total cases, show no difference between rural vs urban populations when their co-morbidities were measured using the CCI.
-This allows us to interpret our results without the confounding element of co-morbidities, knowing that this is a significant factor influencing mortality in patients with FG.
+Comorbidities as a significant risk factor for poor FG outcomes have also been well-described in the literature, with rural populations often suffering a greater health burden than their urban counterparts.
+Although no specific studies have looked at our population diagnosed with FG, our findings, despite a small number of total cases, show no difference between rural and urban populations when comorbidities were measured using the CCI.
+This allows us to interpret our results without the confounding element of comorbidities, knowing that this is a significant factor influencing mortality in patients with FG.